 Problems based on resistance.

-A 20 ohm resistance is connected across a 12V battery.
-Calculated the power lost and the energy lost in the circuit when it is kept closed for 3 minutes.
+A 20-ohm resistance is connected across a 12V battery.
+Calculate the power loss and the energy loss in the circuit when it is kept closed for 3 minutes.

 If a resistance connected across a 6V battery allows a current of 0.2 ampere through it, find the value of resistance.